tebri11/en-for-designers/08-clarity-first/index.md

 ---

 ## Inspiration
-- 🔴 + 🟡 + 🔵
+- 🔴 🟡 + 🔵
 - In terms of colors.
+Kutná Hora has a flag, which consists of red and yellow.
+These two colors are primary and I chose blue as the secondary color.
+And why?
 My great inspiration was a climbing wall for children.
 The climbing wall was created based on a work of art by artist Piet Mondrian.
-I used these three basic colors - red, yellow, blue.
-However, Kutná Hora has a flag, which also consists of red and yellow.

 ![image](gask1.jpg)

-- However, I have everything being developed so far, I am conducting analyzes and surveys.
-I created a new logotype that will characterize the educational center.
+- I created a new logotype that will characterize the educational center.
 Next, I will create a new communication concept using offline and online advertising.
 - As an example of my project, I will show you the existing logo of the education center and my new design.
-However, everything is in the process and I may change something.🤷🏼‍♀️
+However, everything is in the process and I may change something.

 ![image](logo1.jpg)

-### What problem did the project solve? jaký problém řeší
-- increase visitors like kids and family, create new visual style,

-### What actions did you take to do this project? - jaké kroky
-- they have any design and good visual communation, I do analyze, new logotype, font and marketing communationcommunation

-### How successful were you in solving the problem? - jak úspěšný
-- everything is in the process and I may change something.

 ---
 ## Keywords